labxscut/ksak/README.md

 &nbsp;

-- The output of <i>Ksak</i> can be saved in three ways.
+The output of <i>Ksak</i> can be saved in three ways.
 The first way is in image form, and you can output all the plots from all parameters at once and save them in a folder.
-The second way is in matrix form, where all the plots from all parameters are saved in matrix form, stored in the same folder, and saved in the parameter format.
-The third way is in notepad form, where all sequences are output in the format described under different parameters.
-These three ways are shown in the figures.
+The second way is in matrix form, where all the plots from all parameters are saved in matrix form, stored in the same folder.
+The third way is to save in the notepad form, where all sequences are output in the format with parameter description.
+These three ways are shown in Fig. 8.

 ![image7](images/image7.png)

-<center>Fig. 8 Three output ways of <i>Ksak</i>.</center>
+<center>Fig. 8 Three output formats of <i>Ksak</i>.</center>

 &nbsp;

-- For the output results in the form of evolution trees, we can upgrade the output to the following 7 presentation forms.
-The evolution tree allows us to visualize the different clustering effects and the clustering effect of species.
+For the output results saved in the form of evolution trees, <i>Ksak</i> can switch the output in 7 presentation forms as shown in Fig. 9-15 below, this allows one to visualize the different clustering effects of species as needed.

 ![image8](images/1.png)